|

 How was said, the calculation wind speed proceed knowledge time delay

-(2. The increase water molecule in
+between sensors.
+The increase water molecule in

-the air cause increase airspeed. case less time
+the air cause increase airspeed.4) negative